-We serve clients in Waco, Beaumont, Longview, Lufkin, Texarkana and Tyler, as well as throughout East Texas and across the state.
+We serve personal injury clients in Beaumont, Waco, Longview, Lufkin, Texarkana and Tyler, as well as throughout East Texas and across the state.

 The firm has been featured on dozens of television programs, including Fox and Friends, ABC Good Morning America, CNN, MSNBC, Fox Business News, CNBC, and NBC’s Dateline.
 Our Texas burn injury lawyers have also been featured in national magazines, including Time and Newsweek.

 What We Do For You

 The attorneys and staff at Roberts & Roberts can help if you or someone you love has suffered a serious burn injury because someone else was negligent.
 Most of the attorneys at Roberts & Roberts are board certified by the Texas Board of Legal Specialization in personal injury law or civil trial law.
 That means you will have a legal specialist at your side.

 - We have a team of experts ready to assist you in holding the at-fault party accountable.

 - We have experts in rehabilitation who can tell if someone has been permanently injured and determine the economic consequences that the burn injury will have on their future ability to earn a living.

 - We have economists who can calculate the damages, including lost income, caused by your burn injuries.

 - We have life care planners who can forecast medical expenses of someone who has been catastrophically injured.